kr-colab/disperseNN2/docs/source/usage.rst

 4. Validation
 *************

-If you want to predict sigma from simulated tree sequences output by ``SLiM``, a predict command like the below one can be used (should take <30s to run).
-Each command line flag is described in the preceding examples(??)
+If you want to predict :math:`\sigma` from simulated tree sequences output by ``SLiM``, a predict command like the below one can be used:

 .. code-block:: bash